gnolang/blog/posts/2024-07-29_gc24-challenge-series/README.md

 #### Solution

-The solution here is to simply call the `Enter` function.
+The solution here is to simply call the `Enter` function with the "1337" password.
+Discovering the source code is easily achieved by inspecting the realm's source code from the gnoweb interface.

 ```sh
 gnokey maketx call \